vietfood/cs4all-vn/applied-training.md

 <p markdown=1 class="takeaway">**Takeaway**: The 3 big weight matrices in the MLP block are so much larger than all the other arrays in the Transformer that we can typically almost ignore all other parameters when reasoning about model memory or FLOPs.
 For LLaMA 3-70B, they represent 56B of 70B parameters.</p>

+Let's look at FLOPs now! *Remember the general rules for training from [Section 4](../transformers).*

-**Question:** What about FLOPs?
-How many FLOPs do we perform per token per training step? _This helps us determine how expensive the whole training process will be._
+**Question:** How many FLOPs does LLaMA-3 perform per token per training step? _This helps us determine how expensive the whole training process will be._

 {% details Click here for the answer, once you've thought about it! %}